-If you don’t have a smart TV, you can still connect to the internet using one of the many streaming devices on the market.
-Most of the popular ones either come with Netflix installed on them already or they at least support Netflix so you can manually install the app.
+If you don’t have a smart TV, you can still connect to the internet using one of the many streaming devices on the market, and most of the popular ones come with Netflix installed on them already.

 Some of the most popular streaming devices are:

-Netflix supports streaming through many of the most popular games consoles, including:
+Netflix supports streaming through many of the most popular game consoles, including:

 If you’ve made the switch from DVDs to Blu-ray, your Blu-ray player might be able to stream Netflix.
 Blu-ray players from the following companies are supported by Netflix: